pHo9UBenaA/chrome-extension-upload-action-beta/README.md

 ## How to Obtain Google API Credentials

-Refer to the official guide below to obtain your `client-id`, `client-secret`, and `refresh-token`:
+Refer to the guide below to obtain your `client-id`, `client-secret`, and `refresh-token`:

 - [How to generate Google API keys](https://github.com/fregante/chrome-webstore-upload-keys)